 12. GROUNDS FOR REFUSAL TO ACCESS TO RECORDS

-Letsatsi may legitimately, in terms of chapter 4 of PAIA, refuse a request for information on, inter alia, the following basis:
+Letsatsi may legitimately, in terms of chapter 4 of PAIA, refuse a request for information on, inter alia, any of the following grounds:

 - Protection of personal information, including the right to privacy of Letsatsi, any employee of Letsatsi, or any third party, in order to avoid the unreasonable disclosure of personal information concerning that person.
 Letsatsi may use its discretion as to whether a person’s right to privacy might be affected by granting access to such records;

-- Protection of the commercial information of a third party;
+- Protection of the commercial information of Letsatsi or a third party;

-- Protection of confidential information of third parties if disclosure would constitute an action for breach of a duty of confidence owed to that third party in terms of an agreement or legislation;
+- Protection of confidential information of third parties if disclosure would constitute an action for breach of a duty of confidence owed to that third party in terms of any agreement or legislation;

-- Protection of the safety of individuals and the protection of property;
+- Protection of the safety of individuals or the protection of property;

 - Protection of records which would be privileged from production in legal proceedings;

-- Protection of research information of Letsatsi or a third party, if disclosure would expose the identity of Letsatsi or the third party, the researcher or the subject matter of the research to serious disadvantage.
+- Protection of research information of Letsatsi or a third party, if disclosure would expose the identity of Letsatsi or the third party, the researcher or the subject matter of the research to serious disadvantage; or

 - Requests for information that are, in Letsatsi’s reasonable opinion, manifestly frivolous or vexatious or which involve an unreasonable diversion of resources.

-Copies of this manual are available for inspection, free of charge, at the offices of Letsatsi and from the SAHRC.
+Copies of this manual are available for inspection, upon request and free of charge, at the offices of Letsatsi and on Letsatsi’s website.